 “That particular combination of arrogance and timidity sets my teeth on edge.”
 (Orson Welles)

-Jon Stewart is one of this epistemology’s more poignant exponents.
+Jon Stewart is one of the more poignant exponents of this dissociation.
 Here he is this week with Charlie Rose, holding forth on the recent presidential election:

 ….America is not natural.
 Natural is tribal.
 We’re fighting against thousands of years of human behavior and history to create something that no one ever [has].
 That is what is exceptional about America.
 This ain’t easy and that’s an incredible thing.